My flight arrives a day (or few days) before the housing check-in date, can I check-in early?

 Television cable services are not available in all residence halls.
-Check with the Residentce Life office for availability.
-For these services you will have to contact the companies directly.
+Check with the Residence Life office for availability.
+For these services, you will have to contact the companies directly.
 See Newcomer Resources for contact information.
 Residence halls Hale Lokelani and Kieffer Hall have a television in their lounge that is available to students.

 What kind of activitites and evens can I look forward to while living in the residence halls?

 The Residence Life office, Office of Student Activities and Leadership and various student organizations on campus sponsor many fun events throughout the semester to keep you entertained and active.
 Some of the activities we’ve had so far were: casino night, movie, beach, bowling, skating, hiking and shopping outings, barbecues, cultural dance and music events, hiking, educational, spiritual and various recreational sports activities like volleyball, basketball, soccer, ping-pong, billiard and X-Box (video games) tournaments.